JuliaLang/julia/doc/src/manual/strings.md

 and the next character's index is 4; this next valid index can be computed by [`nextind(s,1)`](@ref), and the next index after that by `nextind(s,4)` and so on.

-Extraction of a substring using range indexing also expects valid byte indices or error is thrown:
+Extraction of a substring using range indexing also expects valid byte indices or an error is thrown:

 ```jldoctest unicodestring
 julia> s[1:1]